mbedward/packcircles/cran_comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs under R 3.2.1
+There were no ERRORs or WARNINGs.

 There were 2 NOTEs: